 It’s that time of year again.
 The time when all the garden catalogs start pouring in.
-Every year, I look through all my seed catalogues and plan a garden that would cost me at least 3000 dollars in seeds and plants and trees.
+Every year, I look through all my seed catalogues and plan a garden that would cost me at least three thousand dollars in seeds and plants and trees.
 Then, I get realistic and narrow it down.
 Usually I buy mostly practical seeds and try out a few interesting varieties.
-With the quest for 1000 foods this year, I think the garden is going to be much harder to narrow down, but I plan to focus on growing foods that are difficult to find locally or expensive to buy, and of course I will grow some of the family staples.
+With the quest for one thousand foods this year, I think the garden is going to be much harder to narrow down, but I plan to focus on growing foods that are difficult to find locally or expensive to buy; and of course, I will grow some of the family staples.

 The American Community Garden association has a search engine for finding community gardens.
 Locate a community garden near you here.

-We have 35 acres of mixed field and forest.
-So my garden can be as big or small as I think I can handle.
+We have 35 acres of mixed field and forest, so my garden can be as big or as small as I think I can handle.
 I try to plan based on how much time I can devote to the task of gardening.
 A small well cared for garden will produce way more food than a large garden untended.
 (Although garden weeds like purslane and lambsquarters are some of the most nutritious things growing in the garden.)

 Navigating the seed catalogues

 Some seed catalogues are full of all your common vegetable seeds.
 You’ll find Orange danvers carrots, blue lake green beans, yellow spanish onions, straight eight cucumbers, and Connecticut field pumpkins.
 You”ll probably see Danish ballhead cabbage, butternut squash, blackseeded Simpson lettuce, early girl tomatoes and crimson sweet watermelon.
 There is a good reason all these common varieties are popular in the seed catalogues.
 They taste good, are easy to grow, and offer a good yield.
 You can usually find these same seeds on the seed racks at local stores and garden centers.
 And, they are likely what you’ll find on the grocery store shelves.